finos/FDC3/docs/use-cases/meeting-minutes/2020-01-16 uc-wg meeting notes.md

 ## Action Items
 - [ ] review and clean up governance docs
 - [ ] action items on confluence to be closed or migrated to github
+- [ ] goals and roadmaps to be reviewed offline
 - [ ] JT to try creating a use case issue template